 - Right-click and choose to disable the device.

 Make sure to disable one device at a time.
 Give it a minute or two and notice if there was a shift in CPU usage to pinpoint the hardware.
-If there is no change, enable the device which you just disabled, and then move to the next device.
-If you see a change, you know what was causing the System interrupts high CPU usage in Windows.
+If there is no change, enable the device that you just disabled, and then move to the next device.
+If you see a change, you know what was causing the System interrupts and high CPU usage in Windows.

 Here is a piece of advice.
 Make sure not to disable any Drive, which is necessary to keep your system up.